valdar/fuseLdapAuthentcation/README.md

 398aa9b12fc8        osixia/phpldapadmin:0.5.0    "/sbin/my_init"        About an hour ago   Up About an hour    80/tcp, 0.0.0.0:443->443/tcp                                                                                                                           phpldapadmin
 38b8e0885dbf        valdar/ldapfuseusers:1.0.0   "/sbin/my_init"        About an hour ago   Up About an hour    0.0.0.0:389->389/tcp                                                                                                                                   openldap
 ```
+in this example the hawtio console would be at `http://localhost:49156`, activeMQ at `localhost:49154`, karaf console at `localhost:49155` and ssh into the container at `localhost:49158`.

 ## NOTE Before launching the script:
 Before launching the script you need to build fuse6.1 image yourself by download JBoss Fuse distribution from